Timeseries

 static_covariates_values(copy=True)[source]

-Return a 2-D array of dimension (component, static variable), containing the static covariate values of the TimeSeries.
+Return a 2-D array of dimension (component, static variable) containing the series’ static covariate values.

 Parameters